What Type of Ductwork Is Right For You?

 Rigid air ducts are easier to install as a building or addition is constructed.
 Rectangular sheet metal ducts can carry a large amount of air throughout a building, and round metal pipes are available in different configurations for areas where the ducts need to bend or turn.
 No cutting or sealing is necessary when assembling rigid air ducts.

-Sheet metal air ducts are made of aluminum or galvanized steel, making them durable and resistant to mold and bacteria growth.
-They may be lined with fiberglass for additional insulation that provides energy efficiency, and helps prevent condensation and muffles sound.
+- Sheet Metal Ducts – Sheet metal air ducts are made of aluminum or galvanized steel, making them durable and resistant to mold and bacteria growth.

 Flexible air ducts are easy to install in existing structures.
 Flexible air ducts are constructed from lightweight but durable plastic and can be used in areas where rigid air ducts would be impractical or unfeasible.
 Flexible ducts can bend in any direction and often are surrounded by insulation.
 Flexible ducts are inexpensive and relatively easy to install but can be inefficient if not sealed properly.